You may have heard of mortgage underwriting, but what does it mean?

 Most people fear the underwriting process, but it’s not as bad as it seems.
 Here’s everything you must know about it.

-The underwriting process is an evaluation of your qualifying factors for a loan.
 Underwriters look at your income, assets, credit score, and any public records.
-They ask questions, ask for proof of any information you provide, such as income, assets, bankruptcy information, credit items, and use the information to decide if you meet specific loans guidelines.
+They ask questions, ask for proof of any information you provide, such as income, assets, bankruptcy information, credit items, and use the information to decide if you meet specific loan guidelines.

 Everyone always worries about what underwriters look for.
 So they assume if they have anything negative in their qualifying factors, an underwriter will decline their application.